LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 With all of this information, LinguaLift creates your own personalized study plan, called the Road Map to Fluency.
 It includes a weekly study schedule, recommended tools and resources, and a long-term path to fluency.

-I think this a really unique service and I haven’t seen anything like it in other apps and courses I’ve tried.
-LinguaLift really excels in regards to getting to know you and personalizing your language learning process.
+This a unique service and I haven’t seen anything like it in other apps and courses I’ve tried.
+LinguaLift excels in regards to getting to know you and personalizing your language learning process.

 Personally, I decided not to use LinguaLift’s study plan because I have a hard time sticking to a schedule and my day-to-day study routine varies.
 However, this can be a really helpful guide for people who like to structure their learning and follow a schedule to stay on track.